PreciselyData/cloudnative-geotax/kubernetes/README.md

 ## Deploy the GeoTAX application Docker image
 The GeoTAX application is packaged as a Docker image and should be deployed to an accessible container registry, such as [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html) for [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

-To build using the provided GeoTAX REST APIs, see [docker/geotax](../docker/geotax)
+To build using the provided GeoTAX REST APIs, see [Sample GeoTAX Application for Docker](../docker/geotax/README.md)

 ## Create the Kubernetes cluster
 The sample GeoTAX application requires a Kubernetes cluster with at least one node to run the GeoTAX application and a separate node for the NGINX ingress controller.
-This sample cluster will scale the number of nodes available for running the GeoTAX application up to a maximum of 10, based on user load.
+This sample cluster will scale the number of nodes available for running the GeoTAX application up to a maximum of 5, based on user load.

 ##### Amazon EKS
 >To create an Amazon EKS cluster, follow the instructions in [README.md](./cluster/eks/README.md).